-All of these requirements can reasonably be made conditions of the approval of matters specified in conditions for the proposed housing development
+All of these requirements can reasonably be made conditions of the approval of matters specified in conditions for the proposed housing development.

-Roads Services are generally satisfied with the number and layout of car parking spaces proposed for the housing development.
+Road Services are generally satisfied with the number and layout of car parking spaces proposed for the housing development.
 Some amendments have been made to the parking arrangements for specific plots and in relation to visitor parking.
 Roads services recommend that:

-(i) driveways should have minimum dimensions of 6 metres by 2.5 metres.
-Double driveways should have minimum dimensions of 5 metres width by 6 metres length or 3 metres width by 11 m length;

-(ii) within private parking areas, the minimum dimensions of a single parking space should be 2.5 metres by 5 metres.
-All visitor parking spaces within these areas should be clearly marked for visitors with the remaining private parking spaces allocated to individual dwellings; and

-(iii) all prospectively adoptable parking bays (i.e. that will form part of the public road) should have minimum dimensions of 2.5 metres by 6 metres.
-This can be reduced to a minimum length of 5 metres on the proviso that there is adequate road space to manoeuvre in adjacent to the parking bay.
+- (i) an additional public visitors parking bay is necessary next to plot 159.
+Details shall be submitted to and approved by the Planning Authority; - (ii) driveways should have minimum dimensions of 6 metres by 2.5 metres.
+Double driveways should have minimum dimensions of 5 metres width by 6 metres length or 3 metres width by 11 m length; - (iii) within private parking areas, the minimum dimensions of a single parking space should be 2.5 metres by 5 metres.
+All visitor parking spaces within these areas should be clearly marked for visitors with the remaining private parking spaces allocated to individual dwellings; - (iv) all prospectively adoptable parking bays (i.e. that will form part of the public road) should have minimum dimensions of 2.5 metres by 6 metres.
+This can be reduced to a minimum length of 5 metres on the proviso that there is adequate road space to manoeuvre in adjacent to the parking bay; and